TeamSCREAMRobotics/4522_2023Competition/README.md

 	- [`AutoSegments.java`](src/main/java/frc2023/auto/AutoSegments.java) - Each segment that out autos use as building blocks
 	- [`AutoRoutines.java`](src/main/java/frc2023/auto/AutoRoutines.java) - All of our autos
 	- [`AutoModeExecutor.java`](src/main/java/frc2023/auto/modes/AutoRoutineExecutor.java) -  Custom executor for Actions.

-//TODO link all of the device checker classes
-//TODO link the variable trajectories, swervemodule, arm, controlboard, maybe the rotation helper